Applications have now closed for 2021 - thank you to everyone who applied!

 We're proud to announce that 3 Minute Thesis is returning to York for 2021!

-Ten University of York research students will have just three minutes each to communicate the impact of their research to an audience made up of university staff, members of the general public and industry, and win a prize.
+Open to all current PhD students at the University of York, you'll have just three minutes each to communicate the impact of your research to an audience made up of university staff, members of the general public, and industry.

 3MT® competitions challenge participants to explain their research effectively and concisely to a non-specialist audience in three minutes, helping to develop their presentation and research communication skills.
 Communicating to different audiences helps demonstrate the contribution that research makes to wider society and the economy.
 The University of York 3MT® is a chance for our research students to engage and enthuse a range of learners about their research.

 Who can participate?

 University of York PhD students, who have passed their first formal review of progress, and have not yet completed their viva.

 A single static PowerPoint slide is permitted.
 No slide transitions, animations or 'movement' of any description are allowed.
 The slide is to be presented from the beginning of the oration